Zion National Park: Geography

-The park is located in southwestern Utah in Washington, Iron and Kane counties.
+The park is located in southwestern Utah mostly in unincorporated areas in Washington, Iron, and Kane counties.
+The territory of Springdale extends into the park.

 Geomorphically, it is located on the Markagunt and Kolob plateaus, at the intersection of three North American geographic provinces: the Colorado Plateau, the Great Basin, and the Mojave Desert.
 The northern part of the park is known as the Kolob Canyons section and is accessible from Interstate 15, exit 40.

 The 8726 ft summit of Horse Ranch Mountain is the highest point in the park; the lowest point is the 3666 ft elevation of Coal Pits Wash, creating a relief of about 5100 ft.

 Streams in the area take rectangular paths because they follow jointing planes in the rocks.
 The stream gradient of the Virgin River, whose North Fork flows through Zion Canyon in the park, ranges from 50 to 80 ft/mi (0.9–1.5%)—one of the steepest stream gradients in North America.

 The road into Zion Canyon is 6 mi long, ending at the Temple of Sinawava, which is named for the coyote god of the Paiute Indians.
 The canyon becomes more narrow near the Temple and a hiking trail continues to the mouth of The Narrows, a gorge only 20 ft wide and up to 2000 ft tall.
 The Zion Canyon road is served by a free shuttle bus from early April to late October and by private vehicles the other months of the year.
 Other roads in Zion are open to private vehicles year-round.

-The east side of the park is served by Zion-Mount Carmel Highway (SR-9), which passes through the Zion–Mount Carmel Tunnel and ends at US 89 at Mount Carmel Junction.
+The east side of the park is served by Zion – Mount Carmel Highway (SR-9), which passes through the Zion – Mount Carmel Tunnel and ends at US 89 at Mount Carmel Junction.
 Park features on the east side of the park include Checkerboard Mesa and The East Temple.